Deputy group leader MHD and fast particles

 Boltzmannstr.
 2 · 85748 Garching · Germany

-The focus of our research is on large-scale instabilities in tokamak plasmas.
-Simulations in particular with the non-linear extended MHD code JOREK (see here) aim to interpret and predict the non-linear dynamics of such instabilities in magnetically confined fusion plasmas.
+With the group in Garching and in various international collaborations, we study large-scale instabilities in tokamak plasmas aiming to develop predictive capabilities for ITER and DEMO.
+Simulations in particular with the non-linear extended MHD code JOREK (see here) allow to interpret and predict the non-linear dynamics of such instabilities in magnetically confined fusion plasmas.
 The focus is on studies of edge localized modes (ELMs), disruptions, vertical displacement events (VDEs), tearing modes, runaway electrons, and techniques for the control, suppression, or mitigation of these phenomena.
-The physics models and numerical methods of the code are continuously developed further.
-The research is carried out in a strong international team.
+The physics models and numerical methods used in the code are continuously developed further.
+The research is carried out in a strong international team with collaborations worldwide.
+A comprehensive overview of the JOREK code and its applications has been submitted to Nuclear Fusion, a pre-print is available here.

 Since 2019: Deputy group leader MHD and fast particles at Max Planck Institute for Plasma Physics.